TMiguelT/CwlWorkshop/slides.md

 ]
 * [Freebayes](https://github.com/ekg/freebayes) is a variant caller, which takes a BAM alignment and determines how this alignment differs from the "normal" reference genome
-* Freebayes is called on the command-line as follows: `freebayes --fasta-reference h.sapiens.fasta NA20504.bam`
+* Freebayes is called on the command-line as follows:
+    ```bash
+    freebayes --fasta-reference h.sapiens.fasta NA20504.bam
+    ```
 * Write a new CWL tool wrapper for Freebayes that supports this command ]